Stay Informed!

 Project title: “Immunophenotyping of primary tumour tissue and longitudinal peripheral blood mononuclear cells from patients with glioblastoma to distinguish pseudoprogression from true progression”

 Glioblastoma (GBM) is the most common and aggressive primary brain cancer, with a survival time of only months despite aggressive treatment.
 Following treatment, patients undergo repeated MRI scans to monitor tumour progression.
 However, some patients may have MRI results that appear to indicate tumour growth, but this is a reaction of the treatment and immune system to the tumour; this is known as pseudoprogression.
 This leads to uncertainty that often delays clinical decisions for several months, negatively affecting care and patient quality of life.
 To address this challenge, the Weeks and Roy laboratories have established the largest longitudinal blood collection for brain tumour patients in Atlantic Canada.
-This cohort will enable the study of how the immune system in the blood of patients responds to GBM and to treatment.
+This cohort will enable the study of how the immune system in patients’ blood responds to GBM and treatment.
 By analyzing immune system changes in patient blood during treatment, we aim to identify markers that distinguish true tumour progression from pseudoprogression.
 Understanding changes in immune system profiles in patients undergoing treatment for GBM is crucial for enhancing diagnostic accuracy and reducing delays in care, ultimately improving the quality of life for patients with GBM.

-Impact of receiving award:
+Impact of receiving the award:

 I am deeply grateful to the donors of the DUNN with Cancer Brain Tumour Research Fellowship for investing in early-career researchers like me.
 Your generosity is not only advancing the research of glioblastoma – it is inspiring a new generation of investigators committed to making a difference for patients and families affected by glioblastoma.